 I chose the area north of PL.
 Vathi, but I honestly do not recommend it, not for a safety reason, cause there are many nice areas close to the city center.
-My choice was due to the price, the Airbnb.
-I had chosen it was at € 12 the night.
+My choice was due to the price, I had chosen it was at € 12 the night.
 Very simple and if you have no claim.

 WHAT TO SEE 3 DAYS IN ATHENS:

 Athens is a city that enjoys its outdoor heritage, so visiting the city is very cheap.
 Here my top ten places to visit: